Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.

 - Call VLB at 800-252-8387

-Once a Veteran, or his or her successor, has successfully paid off a VLB land loan s/he may apply for another VLB land loan.
+Once a Veteran or their successor has successfully paid off a VLB land loan s/he may apply for another VLB land loan.

 The same applies to our home and home improvement loan programs.